Learn about different types of interviews.

 - Turn off email alerts, software updates, and other notifications that may distract you or show up on the screen during the Interview.

 - Make sure your laptop or tablet is charged.

 - Dress professionally from head to toe.
 If you have to move from your seat, do not show the interviewers your pajama bottoms or sweatpants.

 - Ensure your interview space is well-lit and your background is professional and free of distractions.

 - Organize your resume, cover letter, information about the company, questions you want to ask the employer, and potential talking points around your screen so that you do not have to look away from the screen or shuffle through papers (which can be heard on your microphone).

 - Eye contact is critical in a video interview.
 Avoid looking at yourself in the viewfinder and focus on looking into the webcam.
 This will give the illusion that you are making direct eye contact with the interviewer.

 - Assume the video connection could be delayed and let the interviewer finish what they are saying and then pause for a few seconds before delivering a response.

 - Enlist the help of a friend or relative to practice for a video interview.
-Prepare exactly as you would for the day of the interview.
-Dress appropriately, have your materials set up, etc. Have your friend provide you feedback on the lighting, sound, and background, as well as your appearance, voice tone and pitch, and body language.
+Prepare for the day of the Interview.
+Dress appropriately, have your materials set up, etc. Have your friend provide you feedback on the lighting, sound, and background, as well as your appearance, voice tone, and body language.

 - Utilize Big Interview to record yourself responding to prerecorded prompts and questions to get an idea of how you appear on camera in an interview setting.